 -strategies and recommendations to (i) enhance participation in climate finance mechanisms; (ii) improve climate finance delivery systems and scale up private sector investments;(iii) address gaps in institutional or technical capacity

 3. Organization of workshops to disseminate key findings of country studies

 |Status of Implementation Progress (Outputs, Activities, and Issues)||

 Output 1: Identification of opportunities for new and scaled up climate finance operations.
 RETA 8606 has supported the establishment of a new multi-donor Asia-Pacific Climate Finance Fund (ACliFF).
 ACliFF aims to support the development and implementation of financial risk management products to help mitigate and manage risks involving sovereign and non-sovereign investments, wholly or partially focusing on climate change and mitigation, adaptation and/or risk management.
 These financial risk management products will support DMC investment in new climate technologies as well as expand their penetration of climate risk insurance.
 Establishment of ACliFF was approved on 28 April 2017.

 The RETA is also supporting the preparation of Green Climate Fund (GCF) proposal applications of seven ADB projects.
-Two proposals have been prepared and submitted for GCF review, while the remainder are still being drafted.
+Three proposals and one concept note have been prepared and submitted for GCF review, while the remainder are still being drafted.

 Output 3: Enhanced awareness of investment opportunities in low-carbon, climate resilient infrastructure.
 The RETA supported the organization of consultation meetings between GCF, the government of Fiji and ADB, which played a vital role in obtaining GCF Board approval of a $31 million adaptation grant for an ADB water supply and sanitation project in Fiji in November 2015.
 It has also supported a regional consultation workshop with DMC representatives on ADB's Climate Change Strategic Framework 2017-2030 in March 2017.